2021 Candidates for Office

 ROHINI PANDE, Henry J. Heinz II Professor of Economics, Yale University

-Publications: "Household Matters: Revisiting the Returns to Capital among Female Micro-entrepreneurs," (with Bernhardt, Field, and Rigol), AER: Insights, 2019; "The Value of Regulatory Discretion: Estimates from Environmental Inspections in India," (with Duflo, Greenstone, and Ryan), Econometrica, 2018; "Why Are Indian Children so Short?
-The Role of Birth Order and Son Preference," (with Jayachandran), AER, 2017; "Friendship at Work: Can Peer Effects Catalyze Female Entrepreneurship?" (with Field, Jayachandran and Rigol), AEJ: Economic Policy, 2016; "The Economic Returns to Social Interaction: Experimental Evidence from Microfinance," (with Feigenberg and Field), Review of Economic Studies, 2013; "Truth Telling by Third Party Auditors and the Response of Polluting Firms: Experimental Evidence from India," (with Duflo, Greenstone and Ryan), Quarterly Journal of Economics, 2013; "Does the Classic Microfinance Model Discourage Entrepreneurship Among the Poor?
-Experimental Evidence from India," (with Field, Papp and Rigol), AER, 2013; "Female Leadership Raises Aspirations and Educational Attainment for Girls: A Policy Experiment in India," (with Beaman, Duflo and Topalova), Science, 2012; "Can Rural Banks Reduce Poverty?
+Publications: "Household Matters: Revisiting the Returns to Capital among Female Microentrepreneurs," (with Bernhardt, Field, and Rigol), AER: Insights, 2019; “Ending Global Poverty: Why Money Isn’t Enough”, (with Page), JEP, 2018; "The Value of Regulatory Discretion: Estimates from Environmental Inspections in India," (with Duflo, Greenstone, and Ryan), Econometrica, 2018; "Why Are Indian Children So Short?
+The Role of Birth Order and Son Preference," (with Jayachandran), AER, 2017; "Friendship at Work: Can Peer Effects Catalyze Female Entrepreneurship?" (with Field, Jayachandran, and Rigol), AEJ: Economic Policy, 2016; "Truth Telling by Third Party Auditors and the Response of Polluting Firms: Experimental Evidence from India," (with Duflo, Greenstone, and Ryan), Quarterly Journal of Economics, 2013; "Does the Classic Microfinance Model Discourage Entrepreneurship Among the Poor?
+Experimental Evidence from India," (with Field, Papp, and Rigol), AER, 2013; "Female Leadership Raises Aspirations and Educational Attainment for Girls: A Policy Experiment in India," (with Beaman, Duflo, and Topalova), Science, 2012; "Can Rural Banks Reduce Poverty?
 Evidence from the Indian Social Banking Experiment," (with Burgess), AER, 2005; "Can Mandated Political Representation Provide Disadvantaged Minorities Policy Influence?
 Theory and Evidence from India," AER, 2003.

-AEA Offices, Committee Memberships, and Honors: Board Member at Large, Committee on the Status of Women in the Economics Profession (CSWEP), 2008-11; Associate Editor, JEP, 2009-12; Board of Editors, American Economic Review, 2008-13; Carolyn Shaw Bell Award for furthering the status of women in the Economics Profession 2018, CSWEP; Member of AEA Best Practices Task force 2019-; Co-editor, AER: Insights.
-2019.
+AEA Offices, Committee Memberships, and Honors: Board Member at Large, CSWEP, 2008-11; Associate Editor, JEP, 2009-12; Board of Editors, AER, 2008-13; Carolyn Shaw Bell Award for furthering the status of women in the economics profession, 2018, CSWEP; Member of AEA Best Practices Task Force, 2019-; Co-editor, AER: Insights, 2019.

-Other Affiliations and Honors: Director, Economic Growth Center Yale 2019; Co-founder and Co-Director Evidence for Policy Design (EPoD), Harvard Kennedy School 2012-19; Board of Directors and Co-Chair, Governance Initiative and Political Economy Group, Abdul Latif Jameel Poverty Action Lab (JPAL) 2010-; Board Member, Bureau for Economic Analysis of Development (BREAD), 2008-; Research Associate, Development Economics and Political Economy Program, National Bureau of Economic Research, 2008-; Raymond Vernon Award for mentoring junior faculty, Harvard Kennedy School 2012; Lunch on the Dean, Harvard Kennedy School Teaching Award 2008 and 2009; Co-editor, Review of Economics and Statistics 2016-19; NSF Economics Panel 2008-10.
+Other Affiliations and Honors: Director, Economic Growth Center Yale, 2019; Co-founder and Co-Director, Evidence for Policy Design (EPoD), Harvard Kennedy School, 2012-19; Board of Directors and Co-Chair, Governance Initiative and Political Economy Group, Abdul Latif Jameel Poverty Action Lab (JPAL) 2010-; Board Member, Bureau for Economic Analysis of Development (BREAD), 2008-; Research Associate, Development Economics and Political Economy Program, National Bureau of Economic Research, 2008-; Raymond Vernon Award for mentoring junior faculty, Harvard Kennedy School, 2012; Lunch on the Dean, Harvard Kennedy School Teaching Award, 2008 and 2009; Co-editor, Review of Economics and Statistics, 2016-19; NSF Economics Panel, 2008-10.